-I just wanted to share in this blog the 4 personal development / self-help books that I’ve read in the last few months.
-I decided to read because I got influenced by my peers as they also aspire to become a better version of themselves.
+I start reading because my peers influenced me as they also aspire to become a better version of themselves.
 I am thankful to them and to these books since after reading these, my life has changed tremendously for the better.

 Among these four (4) personal development books, I especially recommend ‘The Power of Subconscious Mind.’
 It has phenomenally changed my mindset.
 From scarcity thinking to abundance thinking, from being resentful to being grateful, from living with fear to living with purpose and excitement.

-4 Personal Development Books to Changed You Life
+4 Personal Development Books to Changed Your Life

 The One Thing by Garry Keller